Weierstrass filtration on Teichmuller curves and Lyapunov exponents: Weierstrass exponents

-When $H_{p_1,...,p_k}\in \cup_i WS_i$ is non-varying, there are many Weierstrass semigroup filtration, and we can construct the Harder-Narasimhan filtration recursively. \begin{theorem} Assume that the Weierstrass semigroup is non-varying, then we can construct a filtration
+\end{Remark} When $H_{p_1,...,p_k}$ is nonvarying (i.e. $H_{p_1,...,p_k}\in \cup_i WS_i$), there are many Weierstrass semigroup filtrations, and we can construct the Harder-Narasimhan filtration recursively. \begin{Theorem} Assume that the Weierstrass semigroup $H_{p_1,...,p_k}$ is nonvarying, then we can construct a filtration

 satisfying: